WholesumNet/client/README.md

 #### MongoDB

-Install the MongoDB from [here](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-community-with-docker/) and make sure a Docker container runs and is listenning on `localhost:27017`
+Install the MongoDB from [here](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-community-with-docker/).
+Make sure a Docker container runs and is listenning on `localhost:27017`

 #### Decentralized storage